lqviet45/PickleBall-MB-V2/README.md

 - But since we use react-native-firebase so we need to use "eas build"

-- If you don't have any build yet (or you add new dependencies) you need to run this command (it may take about 30m - 4h to build it on "eas cloud free tier")
+- If you don't have any build yet (or you add new dependencies) you need to run this command (it may take about 30m - 4h to build it on "eas cloud free tier") (i have build it already so you don't have to build if you don't add new dependencies)
 ```bash
 eas build --profile development --platform <YOUR_BUILD_DEVICE> (android or ios)
 ```